-Many people are currently facing unemployment or already got laid off.
+Many people are currently facing unemployment or have already been laid off.
 Times are tough.
 We’re amidst major lockdowns, quarantines, and we’re uncertain of our financial future.

-With all that in mind, if you find yourself in a situation where your job is on the line, or you’re already without one – recovering from it can be quite tricky.
+With all that in mind, if you find yourself in a situation where your job is on the line, or you’re already without one – recovering from it can be problematic.
 You’ll be sending many emails, and many of those will yield a rejection.

 Rejection email – this is where the catch is.
-Most of the people will see that email, hit the delete button, and try to forget it as soon as possible.
+Most people will get that email, hit the delete button, and try to forget it as soon as possible.
 Don’t do that!
-Whether you’re a freelancer looking for a new gig, or you’re looking for a full-time job, one thing is sure – you want to have a steady income of opportunities going your way.
+Whether you’re a freelancer searching for a new gig, or you’re looking for a full-time job, one thing is sure – you want to have a steady income of opportunities going your way.

 What to do instead?

 Accept the rejection gracefully, don’t take it personally (it seldom is), and shoot an email back.
-Start by thanking the person for their time and offer your services in the future if ever needed.
+Start by thanking the person for their time.
+Leave the doors open by offering your services in the future if ever needed.
 With that additional minute or two, you’ve accomplished at least two things:

 - You left the door open for more natural and not so awkward future communication